-The financial statements of the Company as at December 31, 2020 and 2019and for the years ended December 31, 2020, 2019 and six-month period ended December 31, 2018, were authorized for issue on March 31, 2021.
+The financial statements of the Company as at December 31, 2020 and 2019, were authorized for issue on March 31, 2021.

 2. CORPORATE REHABILITATION

 As discussed in Note 1, on April 1, 2011, the Rehab Court approved the Rehab Plan which was immediately executory and petitioners as well as all claimants and creditors are enjoined and strictly comply include, among others, the following: